indrajithbandara/palcu.github.com/_posts/2016-04-27-searching-for-a-software-engineering-job.markdown

 A friend of mine recently left Facebook in London.
 I've helped him land a new job in 21 days at Pivotal and I've learnt lots of useful things doing this.
 This is mainly a reference for me in the future.

-He learnt about the decision one week before him contract ended.
-The first thing we did was to go over him resume and update it.
+He learnt about the decision one week before his contract ended.
+The first thing we did was to go over his resume and update it.
 I recommended him the resume checklist from [The Breakout List][0] website, paying close attention to each item.

 Afterwards came updating the LinkedIn profile.
 Don't be ashamed of setting that you have ended work at a company.
 I think recruiters have a special filter for this because the number of messages became higher after he changed that.